rhtconsulting/miq-ci/README.md

     chown -R jenkins: /var/lib/jenkins/.ssh
     ```

- 3. Use `ssh-copy-id` to send the Jenkins user key to all ManageIQ hosts which
+ 3. Send the Jenkins user key to all ManageIQ hosts which Jenkins will be
-    Jenkins will be managing:
+    managing:

     ```
-    runuser -u jenkins ssh-copy-id <user>@<manageiq-host>
+    runuser -u jenkins ssh-copy-id root@<manageiq-host>
     ```

  4. Install the job configurations from this project's `jenkins/` directory.